Jxck/response-injection/README.md

 ## description

-inject custom Response to XHR from Service Worker.

-POF of mocking networks access from browser in testing.
+PoC of mocking networks access from browser in testing. inject custom Response to XHR from Service Worker, and you can update mock data with only reload the window thread.

 ## how to use